-I have had so many comments and emails from readers wondering how we created our built-in counters and shelving for my new office/craft room revamp that I wanted to dedicate a post just for the built-ins.
+I have had so many comments and emails from readers wondering how we created our built-in counters and shelving for my new office/craft room revamp that I wanted to dedicate a post just for ways to create built-in shelving and cabinets on a tight budget.
 I had a very small budget for my built-ins and since I hired a contractor for this bigger job, I needed to minimize the time that he spent on project overall.

 If you can believe it, all of my built-ins and counters for this space cost me around $800.00 (including contractor labor and materials) and they all went up in less than 6 hours total!
 I know it sounds crazy but because we used inexpensive pre-made unfinished stock kitchen cabinets from Lowe’s and we used standard size plywood (no special cuts were needed), I saved so much money and time.